medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 Medic [has published a script](https://github.com/medic/cht-core/blob/master/scripts/bulk-password-update-export.js) to easily change all passwords for a list of users.
 Administrators will then be responsible to log CHWs back in by [securely sending](#transmitting-credentials) them their password.

-Additionally, this script could be updated to immediately send a [token login](https://docs.communityhealthtoolkit.org/apps/concepts/access/#magic-links-for-logging-in-token-login) link to the user.
+Additionally, this script could be updated to immediately send a [token login]({{% ref "apps/concepts/access#magic-links-for-logging-in-token-login" %}}) link to the user.
 There would be no need to change the password as this is done automatically for you.
-Note that phone numbers will need to entered for any user to receive a token login link.
-Here's some example `curl` calls to send a token login link for the `mary` user:
+Note that users would need their phone numbers recorded in the CHT to receive a token login link.
+Here's an example `curl` command to send a token login link for the `mary` user:
 ```shell
 curl https://medic:password@cht.example.com/api/v1/users/mary \
     -X POST -H "Content-Type: application/json" \